rockit-astro/cloudwatcherd/README.md

 ## AAG Cloud Watcher daemon

-Part of the observatory software for the Warwick La Palma telescopes.

 `cloudwatcherd` wraps an AAG CloudWatcher attached via a USB-RS232 or Ethernet-RS232 adaptor and makes the latest measurement available for other services via Pyro.

 `cloudwatcher` is a commandline utility that reports the latest data from the daemon.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the W1m software architecture and instructions for developing and deploying the code.

 ### Configuration